6 Winter Walks with a Cosy Pub in the Kent Downs

 4. Elham Valley

 Taking the path alongside the church, you are soon deep in the peace and tranquillity of the countryside, following a section of the popular Elham Valley Way.
 The 6km, circular route gently climbs through open fields with stunning views across the valley.
 Church spires, villages and a patchwork of fields stretch as far as the eye can see.
 Follow the well-marked path winds through well-maintained pasture and chalk grassland, teeming with wildlife, before gradually descending back towards the village.
-Elham offers a choice of three pubs, all just a stone’s throw from the village car park.
-Check out the Grade II listed Kings Arms, recently renovated in celebration of the coronation of King Charles III.
-The Rose and Crown is a 16th-century coaching inn popular with walkers and cyclists or step back in time at The Abbot’s Fireside, a 15th-century free house brimming with historic features.
+In Elham, check out the Grade II listed Kings Arms, recently renovated in celebration of the coronation of King Charles III.

 5. Wye Downs